Veggissss/FFT2SD/README.md

 ## UML Diagram of Structured Model
 Generated figure using [omute.net](https://omute.net/editor) [[git]](https://github.com/AykutSarac/jsoncrack.com):
+This is a simplified figure where some enum values are grouped and "id" and "value": null is removed for readability.
 ![UML of Structured Data Model](data_model/figure/data_model_figure.svg)

 ## Data Collection Process